okfn/webstore/doc/index.rst

   GET /{user-name}/{db-name}/{table-name}?column=value

-To limit the number of results or to specfiy an offset, use these query parameters::
+To limit the number of results or to specify an offset, use these query parameters::

   GET /{user-name}/{db-name}/{table-name}?_limit=10&_offset=20